The 15 key drivers of employee engagement

-According to the Bureau of Labor Statistics, “working and related activities” account for the biggest portion of our day with the average being 8.8 hours spent on it (second place is sleeping at 7.8 hours).
+According to the Bureau of Labor Statistics, “working and related activities” account for the second largest portion of our day with the average being 8.28 hours spent on it, rivalled only by personal activities (including sleep) at 8.98 hours.

 When you think about how much of our time is spent at work (about 8 times more than “caring for others”) it’s only fair to hope that it can be pleasant.
 No one should have to spend that much of their life stressed, unhappy, overworked, or under-appreciated.

 As leaders, we need to do more for employees and ourselves, to ensure that we’re all living a happy, healthy, and productive life.

 At Officevibe, we take employee engagement very seriously (so much we built a tool for it).
 Our solution measures employee engagement across teams by sending automated surveys to employees and gathering anonymous feedback.
 Insights from these regular surveys help spot disengagement across a company, helping leaders address areas of concern with their teams.

 These pulse surveys measure 10 key metrics of employee engagement:

 Together, these metrics portray how your employees feel and how invested they are in their roles within your organization.